Kong/unirest-php/README.md

-Unicorn-PHP
+Unirest-PHP
 ============================================

-Unicorn is a set of lightweight HTTP libraries available in PHP, Ruby, Python, Java, Objective-C.
+Unirest is a set of lightweight HTTP libraries available in PHP, Ruby, Python, Java, Objective-C.

 Documentation
 -------------------